U.S.-Iran Talks Put Strait of Hormuz Access in Focus

 The factual question is whether official actions match the scope described by the cited reports.

-The verified core is narrower than the surrounding framing: U.S.-Iran Talks Put Strait of Hormuz Access in Focus is a developing Middle East and energy-security item supported by reporting and crucix, maritime_ais context; shipping and market signals are context, not proof of policy action.
+The verified core is narrower than the surrounding framing: Reviewed public source records describe the same current-events update and keep attribution tied to the named publishers.
 The article treats the development as reported by the cited source trail and separates likely implications from the confirmed record.

 Why It Matters